 - Draft a prenup, or a postnup if already married, that spells out exactly how appreciation, mortgage paydown, and renovations on the separately owned home will be treated.

 The house with your name on the deed is yours.
-The equity it builds while you’re married is a separate question, and your state already has an answer written down.
-The only choice you get is whether you accept their version or write your own.
+The equity it builds while you are married is a separate legal question, and your state already has a written answer.
+Your only real choice is whether to accept the state’s version or write your own.